pal-akash/server-bootstrap-workflows/README.md

 ## Contributing

 I built it for my own use and put it up in case it helps someone.
-If something's broken, feel free to fork it and adapt it to your setup.
+If something doesn't work for your setup feel free to fork it and adapt it to your setup.
+If you want to add support for something new, feel free to open a PR.

 ---